Value-packaged for Students - One price includes the Textbook AND Online Content!

 The authors did not stray from their highly successful original approach.
 Imagine a plant pathology textbook that introduces and teaches all the key concepts of the science and is readable in a single semester by each and every student in your class.
 Essential Plant Pathology achieves that goal because it was written with students in mind.

 This inviting edition is written specifically to the introductory plant pathology course level by award-winning educators, Gail Schumann and Cleo D’Arcy.
 The book is reader-friendly with important terms and concepts clearly identified.
-Special “Did you know?” boxes will spark student interest by providing cultural and historical facts about plant diseases and every chapter will guide students to recommended resources, study questions, “Words to Know,” Internet research exercises, and DVD exercises.
+Special “Did you know?” boxes will spark student interest by providing cultural and historical facts about plant diseases and every chapter will guide students to recommended resources, study questions, “Words to Know,” and Internet research exercises.

-A printed version of the glossary on the DVD has been added to the textbook which includes synonyms, antonyms, and related terms that will aid students in learning the plant pathology vocabulary.
+A printed version of the glossary has been added to the textbook which includes synonyms, antonyms, and related terms that will aid students in learning the plant pathology vocabulary.
 In addition, Appendix 2, which provides disease examples, has been revised to add more tropical crops and diseases for use in chapter exercises.

 SPECIAL FEATURES to interest and challenge your students:

 Its easy-to-read, open-page design has illustrations and boxed call-outs emphasizing critical concepts.

 “In This Chapter” presents key concepts the students will learn.